Members

 The Judges Personnel Committee was established as an advisory group to the Chief Justice to plan and coordinate personnel issues.
 The Chief Justice can evaluate service of judges and the outcome may be reflected in personnel management.

 The term of office of justices, including the Chief Justice is six years.
 Whereas the Chief Justice can only serve a single term, justices can serve additional terms.
 Judges have a 10-year service term and may be reappointed.
-Judges must leave office when they reach retirement age even if their term remains.
-The retirement age is 70 for Supreme Court Justices including the Chief Justice and 65 for lower court judges.

 No judge is subject to involuntary dismissal from office except by an impeachment or a sentence of imprisonment or heavier.
 Further, a judge cannot be subject to suspension from office, a reduction in remuneration, or unfavorable treatments except by disciplinary measures.